Full disclosure: This post contains affiliate links. ?

 Maybe you’re not quite ready to embark on a year without your native language, and that’s okay.
 But there are still simpler (and cheaper) ways you can apply this advice into your own language-learning project to get past that frustration barrier and start enjoying it.

 - Go no-English with a partner or roommate.
 Most of our learning came from communicating with each other.
 So you could get a lot of the same benefit just by committing to chatting to the people you live with, in your target language.
-Here’s an interesting video of two friends who did that with Spanish.

 - Take a month of immersion in a country.
 Three months is a completely arbitrary time period.
 A month, or even two weeks, can still accelerate your learning.
 This is particular the case if it’s a language you’ve already studied for some time.
 With these languages, going no-English for even as little as a week can cause rapid growth.
 You may even discover that you’re close to fluent than you imagined.